sigsum/sigsum/proposals/2025-10-stricter-policy-format.md

 ## Proposal

-There are two independent changes being proposed:
+There are a few independent changes being proposed:

 ### Clarify character set issues

+Lines are terminated by the newline character (0x0a).

 The items on each line are "separated by white space".
 Specify that only the ascii space and TAB characters are recognized.
 I.e., fields